wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 ### ABORT

-Both the *Router* and the *Client* may abort the opening of a WAMP session
+Both the *Router* and the *Client* may abort the opening of a WAMP session by sending an `ABORT` message.

--- adapt figure/hello_denied.png --

-by sending an `ABORT` message.

 {align="left"}
         [ABORT, Details|dict, Reason|uri]